Medical Assistant: Becoming a Medical Assistant or Physician Assistant

 Step 2: Gain Experience in the Field

 Whether working as a registered nurse or emergency medical technician, physician assistant master's degree programs highly recommend that applicants have experience in the field before applying.
 Having patient care experience will be very valuable in preparing for work as a physician assistant.
-Before applying, students will need to provide verifiable experience and letters of recommendation, which often come from previous employment in the field.
+Before applying, students will need to provide proof of verifiable experience and letters of recommendation, which often come from previous employment in the field.

 Step 3: Enroll in a Physician Assistant Program

 A physician assistant master's degree program is about two years in length and combines academic coursework with clinical experience.
-Students in the program will take courses in physical diagnosis, health care dynamics, clinical medicine, clinical procedures and behavioral science.
+Students in the program take courses in physical diagnosis, health care dynamics, clinical medicine, clinical procedures and behavioral science.
 The program also requires that students complete clinical rotations in a medical facility.

 - Choose a specialization.
-During a physician assistant program, students will have the option to choose a specialization in a medical area.
+During a physician assistant program, students have the option to choose a specialization in a medical area.
 Examples of specializations include internal medicine, surgery, emergency medicine and pediatrics.

 Step 4: Earn Licensure

 According to the BLS, physician assistants can obtain licensure in the field by passing the Physician Assistant National Certifying Exam offered through the National Commission on Certification of Physician Assistants (NCCPA).
-Passing this exam will earn physicians the Physician Assistant-Certified designation.
+Passing this exam earns physicians the Physician Assistant-Certified designation.
 In order to maintain their license, physicians assistants must pass a recertification exam.

 Step 5: Join a Professional Association